matthieuSolente/vml-and-accessibility/README.md

 ```

 The result here is the same: On Narrator or NVDA, when you let the screen reader read the email, he reads the information as a simple text, without distinguishing the title from the rest.
 But if you go up or down to the text using the up or down arrow, it distinguishes the title well, saying "level title...".
 When navigating with the tab key, the whole element is ignored.

+In all cases, content inserted between v:rect tags is well recognized and read by the screen reader, with or without Alt attribute.